-The Company engages an independent external advisor, "Mercer", with regards to compensation design and matters related to ongoing governance on a project-by-project basis.
-The independent advisor provides guidance and ensures alignment to the objectives of our compensation program.
+The Company engages an independent external advisor, Mercer (Canada) Limited ("Mercer"), with regards to compensation design and matters related to ongoing governance on a project-by-project basis.
+Mercer provides guidance and ensures alignment to the objectives of our compensation program.
 Mercer was first engaged in 2011 and provides advice on various topics, including but not limited to:

-- the selection and ongoing refinement of a compensation peer group; - the selection of a TSR peer group; - analysis of executive compensation benchmarking; and - design of variable pay compensation programs.
+- the selection and ongoing refinement of our compensation comparator group; - the selection of a PSU comparator group; - analysis of executive compensation benchmarking; and - design of variable pay compensation programs.

-In 2020 and 2019, fees billed by Mercer for services provided were as follows:
+In 2021 and 2020, fees billed by Mercer for services provided were as follows:

 Mercer

-2020 2019
+2021 2020

-Executive Compensation Fees \$13,685 \$14,236
+Executive Compensation Fees nil \$13,685

-All Other Fees \$5,463 \$71,390
+All Other Fees \$16,800 \$5,463

-Total \$19,148 \$85,626
+Total \$ 16,800 \$19,148